 Students who desire to change from one program to another may have their records reviewed for possible transfer of credit.
 In cases where grades are acceptable and prior course work is applicable to the new curriculum, transfer may be allowed.
-Transfer of credits will not influence the student's grade point average in the new program.
+Transfer of credits will not influence the student's grade point average in the new program, with the exception of Health Education Programs.
+Also, transfer of credit will not influence the student's quality point average and will not be evaluated in graduation honors or other awards.